Nylander nets 2, Blackhawks beat Flames 8-4 to snap skid - WHIZ News

 The Flames entered the night in the first wild-card spot in the Western Conference.
 While they still have other teams to pass, the Blackhawks pulled within six points of Calgary with two games in hand.

+“Big two points, gets us back in the mix,” Chicago coach Jeremy Colliton said.
+“We did a lot of things well, as it’s never perfect but the compete level was really good.
+Obviously we got some big goals, started the game with a big goal.”

-Even though Talbot was coming off a 44-save shutout Thursday at Anaheim, interim coach Geoff Ward started Rittich, who gave up a goal 30 seconds in when Toews skated down the wing and put a slap shot over his shoulder.
+Even though Talbot was coming off a 44-save shutout Thursday at Anaheim, Ward started Rittich, who gave up a goal 30 seconds in when Toews skated down the wing and put a slap shot over his shoulder.

 Bennett tied it less than two minutes later, but Chicago regained the lead at 9:17.